rubenzu03/ai-guided-journal/README.md

 docker compose up
 ```

-The app will be available at http://localhost:8000.
-This setup uses Uvicorn directly (no Gunicorn) to run the ASGI app.
+The app will be available at http://localhost:8000

 To stop and remove containers: